aschmidt75/docker-workshop/docker.d/slides/microservice/slides.md

 ***
-FINISH this autoscaling httpd with tomcat lesson...
+FINISHed this autoscaling httpd/tomcat lesson...

 ---
-## Optimize
+## Possible optimizations

   * install log and config at separate docker data scratch container
-  * use external accessable network interfaces!
+  * use external accessible network interfaces.
-  * build a watcher images
+  * build a watcher image/container
-  * use Dockerfile to build images :-)
+  * of course: use a Dockerfile to build images :-)
     * httpd
     * watcher
     * ectd